aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ### Using Project as an event source

-To define CloudWatch event rules for build projects, use one of the `onXxx`
+To define Amazon CloudWatch event rules for build projects, use one of the `onXxx`
 methods:

 ```ts